Operations research: Second World War

 Bomber Command's Operational Research Section (BC-ORS), analyzed a report of a survey carried out by RAF Bomber Command.
 For the survey, Bomber Command inspected all bombers returning from bombing raids over Germany over a particular period.
-All damage inflicted by German air defenses was noted and the recommendation was given that armor be added in the most heavily damaged areas.
-This recommendation was not adopted because the fact that the aircraft were able to return with these areas damaged indicated the areas were not vital, and adding armor to non-vital areas where damage is acceptable reduces aircraft performance.
+All damage inflicted by German air defences was noted and the recommendation was given that armour be added in the most heavily damaged areas.
+This recommendation was not adopted because the fact that the aircraft were able to return with these areas damaged indicated the areas were not vital, and adding armour to non-vital areas where damage is acceptable reduces aircraft performance.
 Their suggestion to remove some of the crew so that an aircraft loss would result in fewer personnel losses, was also rejected by RAF command.
-Blackett's team made the logical recommendation that the armor be placed in the areas which were completely untouched by damage in the bombers who returned.
+Blackett's team made the logical recommendation that the armour be placed in the areas which were completely untouched by damage in the bombers who returned.
 They reasoned that the survey was biased, since it only included aircraft that returned to Britain.
 The areas untouched in returning aircraft were probably vital areas, which, if hit, would result in the loss of the aircraft.
-This story has been disputed, with a similar damage assessment study completed in the US by the Statistical Research Group at Columbia University, the result of work done by Abraham Wald.
+Abraham Wald and the Statistical Research Group at Columbia University conducted a similar damage assessment study.

 When Germany organized its air defences into the Kammhuber Line, it was realized by the British that if the RAF bombers were to fly in a bomber stream they could overwhelm the night fighters who flew in individual cells directed to their targets by ground controllers.
 It was then a matter of calculating the statistical loss from collisions against the statistical loss from night fighters to calculate how close the bombers should fly to minimize RAF losses.